ignatandrei/console_to_saas/Chapter06/readme.md

 ## Product client version
 When a client reports a bug, we must know the code that was compiled to be distributed to the client.
 For this, we should somehow mark the source code before the application distributable to be built - and this can be done by tagging or by branches in the code source.
 Also  we can have the application reporting the components version .

-## Multiple types of contracts

-## Working related to other apps - extension endpoints reporting when finishes to extract data

 ## Technical Box

-1. Design Pattern - strategy
-1. Plugin architecture in .NET Core 3
+1. To organize to on single source code for multiple clients and different needs, please read Strategy Design Pattern - https://www.tutorialspoint.com/design_pattern/strategy_pattern.htm .
+Also you may use Plugin architecture - each client is a different plugin into the application .
-2. Versioning - show the production version.
-SemVer, CalVer. https://sachabarbs.wordpress.com/2020/02/23/net-core-standard-auto-incrementing-versioning/
+1. Versioning - show the production version.
+You can use  Semantic Versioning or Calendar Versioning . https://sachabarbs.wordpress.com/2020/02/23/net-core-standard-auto-incrementing-versioning/
-3. AutoUpdate application - Click Once, Electron
+2. For Auto-Update application please read how it is done with  Click Once, Electron.
-4.  .NET Core 3 Self Container Application per platform: https://docs.microsoft.com/en-us/dotnet/core/deploying/
+3. For depoying / download the whole application please read .NET Core 3 Self Container Application per platform: https://docs.microsoft.com/en-us/dotnet/core/deploying/